radeonxray/DB-Assignment2/README.md

 # Setup

 ## Introduction
-This project uses various tools, such as Docker, ReactJS and NodeJS.
+This project uses various tools, such as Docker, Express and NodeJS.

-Because a "free" mlab account only supports up to 500mb-files, the project has to be run locally, rather than fethcing the MongoDB from the internet.
+Because a "free" mlab account only supports up to 500mb-files, the project has to be run locally, rather than fetching the MongoDB from the internet.
 This requires that the user setups a VM, Vagrant and Docker.

 The setup guide is divided up into different parts, so feel free to skip parts if you've already installed the mentioned enviroments and programs.

+**Please Note**: The Project has been build using the default values provided by the various guides, so if you have changed any values from the guide, like the `<IP>` to make your host machine connect and communicate with Docker, the `Port` number for Docker Container etc., please be sure to change the project files accordingly, so you can run the project without any errors.

 ### 1: Virtual Machine, Vagrant and Docker